nshen/create-cesium/readme.md

 [The MIT License](http://opensource.org/licenses/MIT)

-This Project is forked from [Vite](https://github.com/vitejs/vite).
+This Project was forked from [Vite](https://github.com/vitejs/vite).